 If you sign up with a PAYE umbrella company, you become an ’employee’.

-You sign a contract with the agency, and they sign the contract with the agency or client.
+You sign a contract with the agency, and they sign another contract with the agency or client.

 After you submit your invoice/timesheet to the umbrella company, the umbrella invoices the agency and takes care of all tax and administrative paperwork for you.